PrEP: cost coverage by health insurance

 Should I adjust my deductible?

-In any case, choose either the lowest (CHF 300) or the highest (CHF 2,500) deductible – with anything in between, you’ll be financially worse off.
-You have until 30 November each year to adjust your deductible for the following year.
+Possibly.
+In any case, choose either the lowest (CHF 300) or the highest (CHF 2,500) deductible; anything in between is financially disadvantageous.
+You can adjust your deductible for the following year until 30 November.

 I want to receive PrEP without going through my health insurance.
 Is that possible?